Large Deviations of Mean-Field Jump-Markov Processes on Structured Sparse Disordered Graphs: Introduction

-There has been much recent effort directed towards determining deterministic `neural field' equations to describe the large $N$ limiting behavior of spatially-extended Hawkes Processes \cite{Delattre2016a,Chevallier2020,AgatheNerine2022,Coppini2024,Baars2024}.
-In particular, a recent emphasis has been to understand how the graphon determines pattern formation \cite{Goebel2021,Bramburger2023,Bramburger2024} and other coherent structures.
-This paper builds on these works by determining a Large Deviation Principle.
-The Large Deviation Principle determines an asymptotic estimate for the probability of a deviation from the large $N$ limiting behavior.
+Our paper builds on the works outlined in the previous paragraph by determining a Large Deviation Principle.
+The Large Deviation Principle determines an asymptotic estimate for { how the probability of a deviation from the limiting behavior depends on the size $N$ of the system}.
 It is useful for estimating large-scale transitions of the system induced by rare finite-size fluctuations of the system \cite{Bressloff2014a,Zakine2023,Grafke2024,Newby2024}.
-Early work on the Large Deviations of neural fields has been done by Kuehn and Riedler \cite{Kuehn2014}.
-This paper parallels a recent preprint \cite{Avitabile2024} by the authors of this paper, that determines neural field equations, and a Large Deviation Principle, for rate neurons on a compact space.

-There exists a well-developed literature for the Large Deviations of stochastic processes driven by Poisson Random Measures \cite{Budhiraja2019}.
-(Note that Hawkes Processes can be represented as a double-time integral with respect to a standard Poisson Random Measure on $(\mathbb{R}^+)^2$ \cite{Lewis1978}.)
-Most treatments of the Large Deviations of spatially-distributed systems driven by Poisson Random Measures concern PDEs perturbed by a spatially-distributed Poisson Random Measure \cite{Budhiraja2013,Brzezniak2023}.
-Our system differs from these papers because the noise can only occur at the locations of the nodes of the graph.
-Since the nodes are approximately uniformly distributed throughout the spatial domain, in the large size limit the Large Deviations rate function becomes an integral over $\mathcal{E} \times \mathbb{R}^+$ of a Lagrangian function.
+There exists a well-developed literature for the Large Deviations of PDEs perturbed by spatially-distributed Poisson Random Measures \cite{Budhiraja2013,Brzezniak2023,Budhiraja2019}.
+(Note that Hawkes Processes can be represented as a double-time integral with respect to a standard Poisson Random Measure on $([0,\infty))^2$ \cite{Lewis1978}.)
+Our system differs from these papers in several respects: (i) the Poissonian noise can only occur at the locations of the nodes of the graph, (ii) there is a disordered network structure (iii) the interactions are not `local' like in a PDE, but are a mean-field function of the states of the neighboring nodes.
+Since the nodes are approximately uniformly distributed throughout the spatial domain, in the large size limit the Large Deviations rate function becomes an integral over $\mathcal{E} \times [0,\infty)$ of a Lagrangian function.